 The Yogo travel mat promises to not only be a mat for travel but also for everyday use.
 It is thin, as is every travel mat so it won’t provide much comfort or cushion but it is ideal for travellers who need the most compact mat possible.

 Like the Jade Yoga voyageur mat, it folds up quite small and can be packed into a day bag easily.
-The plus side with this mat is that it has straps to keep it compact.
-While I personally keep my mat folded quite wide and flat across the bottom of my luggage, you may prefer to have your mat folded smaller and more accessible to grab.
+The plus side with this mat is that it has straps to keep it compact while still being a lightweight yoga mat.
+I personally keep my mat folded quite wide and flat across the bottom of my luggage, you may prefer to have your mat folded smaller and more accessible to grab.

 The mat is quite sticky but is not recommended for regular sweaty yoga sessions.